rbisdorff/Digraph3/docSphinx/tutorial.rst

     ...        list(reversed(qr.boostedRanking)))['correlation']))
     Optimzed sparse 4-tiling: +0.7051

-The best ranking correlation with the pairwise outranking situations (+0.75) is naturally given when we apply the Copeland rule to the complete outranking digraph.
-When we apply the Copeland rule to the sparse 4-tiled outranking digraph we get a correlation of +0.72, and when apllying the Copeland rule to the optimized 4-tiled digraph, we still obtain a correlation of +0.71.
+The best ranking correlation with the pairwise outranking situations (+0.75) is naturally given when we apply the *Copeland* rule to the complete outranking digraph.
+When we apply the same rule to the sparse 4-tiled outranking digraph, we get a correlation of +0.72, and when applying the *Copeland* rule to the optimized 4-tiled digraph, we still obtain a correlation of +0.71.
 These results actually depend on the number of quantiles we use as well as on the given model of random performance tableau.
 In case of Random3ObjectivesPerformanceTableau instances, for instance, we would get in a similar setting a complete outranking correlation of +0.86, a sparse 4-tiling correlation of +0.82, and an optimzed sparse 4-tiling correlation of +0.81.

 HPC quantiles ranking records
 -----------------------------

 Following from the separability property of the *q*-tiles sorting of each action into each *q*-tiles class, the *q*-sorting algorithm may be safely split into as much threads as are multiple processing cores available in parallel.

-Furthermore, the ranking procedure being local to each diagonal component, these procedures may as well be safely processed in parallel threads on each component restricted outranking digraph.
+Furthermore, the ranking procedure being local to each diagonal component, these procedures may as well be safely processed in parallel threads on each component restricted outrankingdigraph.

 Using the HPC platform of the University of Luxembourg (https://hpc.uni.lu/), the following run times for very big ranking problems could be achieved both: